 The documents requested by the Embassy to support individual visa applications are kept by the Embassy for a maximum of two calendar years from the time of visa application date.
 After two years has passed the Embassy has no obligation to archive the applications and/or their attachments according to valid Finnish Government regulations and they will be destroyed.
 Before the two years' deadline is full the visa applicant needs to arrange the pick-up of the original documents either personally, by a duly authorized person on his/her behalf carrying a photo ID or by delivering a prepaid DHL envelope in advance to the Embassy.

 The visa fee is non-refundable.
-Visa is free of charge for spouses, when the marriage is officially registered in Finland, and for the children of EU citizens and for any children under 6 years of age.
+Visa is free of charge for registered spouses of EU citizens, and for the children of EU citizens and for any children under 6 years of age.
 Also diplomatic and official passport holders need not pay the visa fee, when an official supporting verbal note is attached to the visa application concerned.

 Please note that the Embassy does NOT grant visas for attending school entrance exams, job interviews or trial periods in connection with potential job contracts in Finland.